Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Results

 The evolution of the NS progenitors along the HG phase plays an important role in all the three main formation channels, especially at intermediate/high metallicity.
-For $Z>0.001$, the first interaction between the secondary star and the already formed NS begins when the star expands during the HG phase (up to $300 \ \Rsun{}$, see Figure~\ref{fig:trackcompare}).
+For $Z>0.001$, the first interaction between the secondary star and the already formed NS begins when the star expands during the HG phase (up to $300 \ \Rsun{}$, see Fig.~\ref{fig:trackcompare}).
 In the fiducial model, stars in the HG phase are always stable and the RLO mass transfer continues until the secondary star changes the \bse{} stellar type.
-At that point, the mass transfer becomes unstable due to the the large secondary-to-NS mass ratio ($q\gtrsim10$).
+At that point, the mass transfer becomes unstable due to large secondary-to-NS mass ratio ($q\gtrsim10$).

 In the alternative model QCBSE (Table~\ref{tab:qc}), all the secondary star--NS interactions during the HG phase lead to a direct merger.
-Therefore, the number of BNS progenitors decreases in all the formation channels, but the suppression is maximum for channels I and III (Figure~\ref{fig:channelsMultimodel}).
+Therefore, the number of BNS progenitors decreases in all the formation channels, but the suppression is maximum for channels I and III (Fig.~\ref{fig:channelsMultimodel}).

-The model variations of the RBSE and QHE model (at low metallicity) reduce the possibility to start an interaction after the first stable mass transfer reducing the number of channel I BNSs (Figure~\ref{fig:channelsMultimodel}).
+The model variations of the RBSE and QHE model (at low metallicity) reduce the possibility to start an interaction after the first stable mass transfer reducing the number of channel I BNSs (Fig.~\ref{fig:channelsMultimodel}).

-Larger natal kick (models K$\sigma$150 and K$\sigma$265) can easily break the binary after the first NS formation reducing the number of BNSs, except for the tightest ones produced through channel IV (Figure~\ref{fig:channelsMultimodel}).
+Larger natal kick (models K$\sigma$150 and K$\sigma$265) can easily break the binary after the first NS formation reducing the number of BNSs, except for the tightest ones produced through channel IV (Fig.~\ref{fig:channelsMultimodel}).

-Higher envelope binding energies (models LK and LC, see Appendix~\ref{app:ebind}) drastically reduce the number of BNSs for $\alpha_\mathrm{CE}<1$, except for a few peculiar systems at $Z>0.002$.
+Higher envelope binding energies (models LK and LC, see Appendix~\ref{app:ebind}) drastically reduce the number of BNSs for $\alpha_\mathrm{CE}<1$: such simulations do not produce merging BNSs except for a few peculiar systems at $Z>0.002$.
 Such systems, evolving through channel IV, trigger the first CE between a pure-He star and a partially stripped H-rich star, then they avoid any interactions after the first NS formation.
 The channel fractions in model LX are similar to the fiducial model for $\alpha_\mathrm{CE}>1$, and similar to the LK and LC models in the other cases.